 As I mentioned previously, even in the depths of a problem with alcohol, you haven’t been drinking because you are broken, stupid or wrong.
 You’ve been using alcohol to solve real problems.
 It’s simply now that you’re experiencing the significant downsides of that approach.
 And reliance on alcohol can crowd out the possibility of other choices.
 It’s time to get resourceful once more.

-I run regular workshops, so every week, I chat with people who are at the early stage of changing their drinking.
+I run regular webinars, so every week, I chat with people who are at the early stage of changing their drinking.
 One thing that strikes me repeatedly is how often people often overlook the most straightforward solutions.
 It’s common to ignore the blindingly obvious, but small changes really can make a big difference.
 So try something out if you think something will help you change your drinking, however trivial an idea it seems.
 You’ll be surprised by how effective it can be.

 Take social situations, for example.
 You find yourself in a pub, and someone offers you a drink (external stimulus).
 You feel an urge to drink and worry about how your friend will respond if you decline (internal state).
 But the simple act of asking for something alcohol-free defuses the trigger at the last minute.
 You can practise saying no, and you don’t have to feel guilty about it.
 Going to the pub and not drinking can be a revelation.